-Less than truckload shipping has become one of the favorite transportations modes among retailers.
+Less than truckload shipping has become one of the favorite transportation modes among retailers.
 It is characterized by high capacity and affordable shipping costs.
 While the general concept of LTL is easy, understanding the freight class may be complex.

 What is the LTL freight class?

-How to find out your LTL freight class?
+How to determine your LTL freight class?

 Most of the latest online LTL shipping services like GoShip suggest computerized freight class calculators.
-Once you’ve entered shipment information, you can just choose the right option from a list or it will be automatically generated for you.
-Otherwise, you can ask a manufacturer, who would know the product’s freight class in detail.
-You can view the full list of classifications in the NMFC (National Motor Freight Classification) tariff.
+Once you’ve entered shipment information, you can choose the right option from a list, or we will automatically generate it for you.

 Why is LTL freight class important?

-Understanding your freight class directly affects the shipping costs.
-The higher freight class is, the more transportations prices increase.
-To get a maximum precise LTL quote, it is recommended to thoroughly take and register all the measurements of your cargo.
+Understanding your freight class significantly affects the shipping costs.
+The higher the freight class is, the more transportations prices increase.
+To get a precise LTL quote, you have to take and register all the measurements of your cargo thoroughly.
 Due to the LTL shipping specifics, you’ll share the trailer’s space with several partners whose items might belong to the different freight classes.